sparkflows/sparkflows-docs/docs/developer-guide/custom-node-development.rst

     git clone https://github.com/sparkflows/writing-new-node.git

-Code the new custom node
+Step 2 : Code the new custom node
 ------------------------

  Start by creating a new class that extends ``Node`` class.